HaukeBartsch/3b1b-vis/README.md

 ![Lattice Boltzman animation](https://github.com/HaukeBartsch/3b1b-vis/blob/main/videos/LB.gif)

 Each of the two fields has a resolution of 50 by 50.
 The _LB class performs the computation and vis the drawing at each timestep.
+The two lattices are displayed using a grid of circles.
+Outside an annulus ring the opacity of the circles is set to very low.

 ```python
 from manimlib import *